 Peristomal skin & wound care

-During the first months after your operation, it is important that you take care of your abdominal wound (if you have one).
+During the first months after your stoma surgery, it is important that you take care of your abdominal wound (if you have one).
 It is an important part of your recovery as the muscles around the wound have been weakened.
 The E.T. nurse may visit you if the wound takes longer to heal.

 If your rectum has been removed you will have a wound in your bottom that will be checked by an E.T. nurse and your consultant will check this at your first clinic appointment.